doctrine/mongodb-odm/docs/en/reference/inheritance-mapping.rst

         Documents\Person:
           type: document
           inheritanceType: SINGLE_COLLECTION
+          discriminatorMap: type
           discriminatorMap:
             person: Person
             employee: Employee

-The discriminator field value allows Doctrine to know what type of class to return by looking it up in the discriminator map.
-Now if we ask for a certain Person and it has a discriminator field value of employee, we would get an Employee instance back:
+The discriminator value allows Doctrine to infer the class name to instantiate when hydrating a document.
+If a discriminator map is used, the discriminator value will be used to look up the class name in the map.

+Now, if we query for a Person and its discriminator value is ``employee``, we would get an Employee instance back:

 .. code-block:: php